Ijuw

 Ijuw is a district in the country of Nauru, located in the northeast of the island.
-The area covers 1.1 km^{2} and has a population of 276, making Ijuw the least populated district in the country.
+The area covers 1.1 km^{2} and has a population of 276 in 2021, making Ijuw the least populated district in the country.
+Ijuw is a part of Anabar constituency.

 Geography

-Ijuw borders Anabar District to the north and Anibare District to the south.
-It is a part of the Anabar Constituency.
-Cape Ijuw is the northernmost point of Anibare Bay, and the easternmost point of Nauru.
+Ijuw borders Anabar district to the north and Anibare district to the south.
+Ijuw is the northernmost point of Anibare Bay, and the easternmost point of Nauru.
 Two former villages, Ijuw and Ganokoro, are located within the district.

+Politics

+Ijuw is part of the Anabar constituency in Nauru, which elects two members to the Parliament of Nauru.
+The current MPs representing the Anabar constituency are Maverick Eoe and Pyon Deiye for the 2025–2029 parliamentary term.
+The district does not have its own local council.